crispy-tk/crispy-tk/README.md

 ### Hello World! 👋

-For a better human.
+📚 Welcome to my GitHub library of curiosity!

+I'm an avid knowledge collector and a perpetual student of life.
+Here, you'll find my digital collection of studies, notes, and projects that reflect my insatiable thirst for learning.
-💬 Quote of the day:

-"The risk I took was calculated, but man... am I bad at math."
+💬 Quote of the day: "The risk I took was calculated, but man... am I bad at math."
+🫥 - Anonymicity is life

+🌟📖 #CodeScholar #KnowledgeCollector
 <!--
 **crispy-tk/crispy-tk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.